Protein-to-genome alignment with miniprot: Results

-Miniprot is over an order of magnitude faster than Spaln2.
-The performance gap increases with divergence.
+Miniprot is over 30 times faster than Spaln2 and GeMoMa.
+The performance gap between miniprot and Spaln2 increases with divergence.
 This is potentially because Spaln2 has to invoke DP through introns more often when it does not see overlapping high-scoring segment pairs (HSPs) and cannot initiate ``sandwich DP''~\citep{Wu:2005vn} to skip introns.
 With a much faster DP implementation, miniprot can afford to align through all introns regardless of sequence divergence.
 It thus has more stable performance.
 Always aligning through introns might be a contributing factor to the higher specificity of miniprot even though Spaln2 has a more careful algorithm.

-Table~\ref{tab:eval} only considers the best hit of each protein.
-Miniprot by default may output multiple suboptimal alignments.
-If we count all human-zebrafish alignments, we could improve the base sensitivity to 65.32\% but with junction accuracy dropped to 90.87\%.
-The base specificity drops further to 84.96\% because miniprot starts to report pseudogenes.